"""

 :param vA1: First derivative residual vector (A1,B1)

-:param vri: Current root estimate being refined (ri,qi)
+:param vri: Current root estimate (ri,qi)

-:param vrj: Another root estimate that might interfere (rj,qj)
+:param vrj: Other root estimate (rj,qj)

 Reference: